Authors: Peter McElwain and Mike McKee

 The standard will improve the financial reporting of revenue and the transparency and comparability of revenue in financial statements globally.

 The new revenue recognition standard is more principles-based than current revenue guidance.
-Due to a one-year deferral, the US GAAP standard is effective for public entities for fiscal years beginning after December 15, 2017 and for interim periods therein.
-Nonpublic entities are required to adopt the new guidance for fiscal years beginning after December 15, 2018 and interim periods within fiscal years beginning after December 15, 2019.
+The U.S. GAAP standard is effective for public entities for fiscal years beginning after Dec.15, 2017 and for interim periods therein.
+Nonpublic entities are required to adopt the new guidance for fiscal years beginning after Dec.
+15, 2018 and interim periods within fiscal years beginning after Dec.
+15, 2019.

-While this may seem some time away, the new principles-based model will require important decisions and actions by life sciences companies that may affect your financial statements and business practices, as well as have potential tax implications.
+The new principles-based model will require important decisions and actions by life sciences companies that will likely affect your financial statements and business practices, as well as have potential tax implications.

-For life sciences companies, the new revenue model may have the greatest impact on collaboration and licensing arrangements.
-Yet, as discussed below, reseller and distributor arrangements for medical device manufacturers may also be impacted.
+For life sciences companies, the new revenue model will have the greatest impact on collaboration and licensing arrangements and sales to resellers and distributors.

 Overview of standard